Help your teens before they help themselves

 The most common use of prescription stimulants is to treat individuals diagnosed with attention deficit hyperactivity disorder (ADHD).
 Prescription stimulants are also prescribed by doctors to treat conditions such as asthma, respiratory problems, obesity, and the treatment of narcolepsy and other sleep disorders.

-Our Get Help section offers links to a variety of resources to help you and your family find the right kind of help for sedative or depressant dependency or addiction.
+DFK offers links to resources in your region to help you and your family find the right kind of help for sedative or depressant dependency or addiction.